Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms: Optimal Time-Domain Colored MD Coding

 \subsection{Coding Scheme}

 We now present a coding scheme based on the optimal time-domain test channel.
+The scheme has the desirable property that the dependence upon the specific source spectrum is limited to the choice of linear operations (filters), while the quantization element itself is generic.
+An alternative approach which achieves similar merits in the frequency domain is suggested in \cite{chen:2009}.
+The choice between time-domain and frequency-domain approaches is not specific to multiple descriptions.
+For details about single-description quantization schemes based on DPCM and transform coding, see e.g. \cite{jayant:1984}.

-The underlying principle is that an additive Gaussian white noise element in the test-channel may be replaced by an entropy-coded dithered quantizer (ECDQ), such that the rate of the quantizer is the scalar mutual information over the AWGN, and the variance of the (additive) quantization noise is the AWGN variance.
+The underlying principle in transforming the test channel into a scheme is that an additive Gaussian white noise element in the test-channel may be replaced by an entropy-coded dithered quantizer (ECDQ), such that the rate of the quantizer is the scalar mutual information over the AWGN, and the variance of the (additive) quantization noise is the AWGN variance.
 This has been shown in~\cite{zamir:1996}, and extended to test channels with feedback loops in~\cite{zamir:2008}.
 We give a short account of these results, before turning to the MD scheme.

 At all resolutions, an ECDQ can approach, at the limit of high lattice dimension $K\rightarrow\infty$, a rate where $\sigma_Y^2$ and $\sigma_Z^2$ are the output and quantization noise variances, respectively.
-Furthermore, the quantization noise is independent of the quantizer input.\footnote{In the high-dimensional limit, the quantization noise becomes approximately Gaussian distributed (in a divergence sense) \cite{zamir:1996a}.
-However, for achievability results based on linear operations, such as the ones that appear in this paper, we do not need to rely on Gaussianity.} Thus, in conjunction with optimal factors (i.e. Wiener estimation), the white Gaussian RDF is achieved \cite{zamir:1996}.
+Furthermore, the quantization noise is independent of the quantizer input.\footnote{We will be using linear operations in our coding scheme, which are optimal in the high-dimensional limit, where the quantization noise becomes approximately Gaussian distributed (in a divergence sense) \cite{zamir:1996a}.} Thus, in conjunction with optimal factors (i.e. Wiener estimation), the white Gaussian RDF is achieved \cite{zamir:1996}.
 In the presence of feedback loops, it is convenient to assume the existence of a large number of identical and mutually independent sources, equal to the lattice dimension $K$.
 These sources are treated independently by the encoding/decoding scheme, except for the actual ECDQ which processes them jointly.
 Thus we will only present the scheme for one source, but the quantization noise has the properties of a high-dimensional ECDQ.
 In a realistic setting, the multiple-source setting may be emulated by a single source which is divided into $K$ long blocks and jointly encoded as $K$ parallel sources, see~\cite{zamir:2008} for details.